wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 ### Simple Convolutional Neural Network

-For the simple CNN model, I will be have 3 convolutional layers which is followed by a single dense layer, and then the output layer.
+For the simple CNN model, I will be having 3 convolutional layers followed by a single dense layer and the output layer.

 #### Defining CNN model